 Sue, who also specializes in developing coordinated justice system responses to individuals with behavioral health challenges, helped start the Jefferson County Recovery Court.
 In a previous life, Sue was a renewable energy scientist at the National Renewable Energy Laboratory in Golden, Colo.
 Sue especially enjoys the fusion of law and science necessary to transform our pretrial justice system.

 Toni Shoola (Moderator)

-In her role as an associate with PJI, Toni Shoola focuses on community engagement and provides technical assistance and training to entities around the country on implementing evidence-based pretrial justice practices.
+In her role as a community manager with PJI, Toni Shoola focuses on community engagement and provides technical assistance and training to entities around the country on implementing evidence-based pretrial justice practices.
 Toni began her nonprofit career by providing direct service to low- income individuals in her community.
 Most recently, she assisted hundreds of nonprofit organizations in capacity building, professional development, and program evaluation through technical assistance, workshops and additional resources.

 A graduate of Bowling Green State University, Toni holds a bachelor of arts in international studies and a master of public administration.
 During her studies, she focused primarily on social justice issues in sub-Saharan Africa and is a published author on the topic.
 Additionally, she earned her green belt in Lean Six Sigma in 2017 from Owens-Illinois.

 Her special interests include, social justice, racial and gender equity, investing in others, and making the world a better place.
 When she is not working or volunteering, Toni enjoys playing board games, spending time with her friends, family and pets, and exploring her artistic side.